 Dakota County has six regional and county parks.
-What’s nice about them is they offer more natural surface trails than any other county.
+It offers among the most natural surface hiking trails of any metro county.
 That means a much more relaxing hike or run than when you constantly have to be alert for traffic on wheels!

 Lebanon Hills Regional Park (Eagen/Apple Valley)